Credit Suisse aims for 100% of securities venture in China growth plan

 The bank ranks second in M&A advisory fees in Asia, excluding Japan, with a 9.3% market share, and second in investment banking fees, with a 4.6% share, Dealogic says.

-In Asia-Pacific Credit Suisse not only competes with larger Zurich rival UBS <UBSG.S>, but also with other Swiss private banks including Geneva-based Pictet and listed lender Julius Baer <BAER.S> for wealth management business.
-Meanwhile in investment banking, Morgan Stanley <MS.N> and JPMorgan <JPM.N> are both major competitors, while Chinese investment bank CITIC Securities counts as a key rival in Asia.
+In Asia-Pacific Credit Suisse not only competes with larger Zurich rival UBS, but also with other Swiss private banks including Geneva-based Pictet and listed lender Julius Baer for wealth management business.
+Meanwhile in investment banking, Morgan Stanley and JPMorgan are both major competitors, while Chinese investment bank CITIC Securities counts as a key rival in Asia.

 China is producing the most new billionaires and Credit Suisse last month hired a new head of wealth management for onshore China, Jing Wang, from China Merchants Bank.